-The Master of Human Resource Management (MHRM) degree is for individuals who are in human resource management functions and want to upgrade their skills, or individuals who want to move into the profession.
+The Master of Human Resource Management (MHRM) degree caters to individuals who are seeking to expand their knowledge in the field of human resources.
 The program is also offered to the neighbor islands via video conferencing.

 Over the last several decades, HRM has become a much more demanding profession, requiring specialized training and appropriate work experience.
 Job specialties in HRM include training, staffing, compensation and health benefits, health and safety, organizational development, and career development.
 Each of the specialties is overseen by demanding legislation and the push to optimize the competitiveness of the organization.
 The human resource management curriculum is interdisciplinary in its approach, integrating other disciplines–especially organizational behavior, management systems, and labor and employment legislation.

 The program consists of 30 academic credit hours, or 10 courses.
 The curriculum will include the foundation courses (compensation, staffing, training, industrial relations, and health and safety) leadership, organizational development, negotiations, an integrative capstone experience, and an elective.
 The MHRM is a cohort program where students will go through the entire program as a group.
-The classes will be offered on every other Saturday and one evening per week.
+Classes meet Wednesday evenings and alternating Saturdays.
 The program should take approximately 16 months.